Nonreciprocity of hydrodynamic electron transport in noncentrosymmetric conductors

-The characteristic ratio of the nonreciprocal stress in Eqs.~\rr{eq:stress}, and Eq.~\eqref{eq:stress_C3} to the standard viscous stress $(\sigma_0)_{ij} = 2 \eta V_{ij}$ in a given flow defines a dimensionless parameter, which is proportional to the characteristic flow velocity $U_0$ but is distinct from the Reynolds number, \be \mathcal{N}\sim \frac{\delta \hat{\sigma}}{\hat{\sigma}_0}\propto U_0. \ee We refer to $\mathcal{N}$ as the \emph{nonreciprocity number}.
+For a given flow, the ratio of the characteristic nonreciprocal stress in Eqs.~\rr{eq:stress} and \eqref{eq:stress_C3} to the standard viscous stress $(\sigma_0)_{ij} = 2 \eta V_{ij}$ defines a dimensionless parameter \be \mathcal{N}\sim \frac{\delta \sigma}{\sigma_0}\propto U_0, \ee proportional to the characteristic flow velocity $U_0$ but distinct from the Reynolds number.
+We refer to $\mathcal{N}$ as the \emph{nonreciprocity number}.
 It can be interpreted as the ratio of the typical flow velocity $U_0$ to the characteristic velocity scale associated with TRS breaking.
 In vector-type symmetry breaking the latter is proportional to the strength of spin-orbit coupling and the Zeeman field.
 In tensor-type, assuming that the degree of valley polarization is of order unity, the characteristic velocity is given by the Fermi velocity modulation caused by the trigonal warping.
 Since $\mathcal{N}$ is proportional to the flow velocity, but independent of system size, it breaks dynamical similarity of nonlinear flows.

 To obtain quantitative results for nonreciprocal electron transport in the hydrodynamic regime, we consider the experimentally relevant two-dimensional Poiseuille flow in the Hall bar geometry shown in Fig. \ref{fig:Hall-bar}.
 Transport of momentum in a steady-state hydrodynamic flow is described by the force balance equation \cite{LL-V6}